MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 - OrganizationalBrandingOnWorkProfileUIEnabled
 - OrganizationLogoOverlayOnAppIconEnabled

-Admins will need to have 'company branding' assets configured in the Microsoft Entra admin center for the organizational branding assets to show in this feature.
+Admins will need to have 'company branding' assets configured in the Microsoft Entra admin center for the organization's branding assets to show in this feature.
 For more information, see [Add company branding to your organization's sign-in page](/entra/fundamentals/how-to-customize-branding).

 ![Contoso branding](media/microsoft-edge-for-business/company-branding-center-800.png)